Hunter Fraud Score: Key features

-Presently, Experian maintains a network of 112 financial institutions and 21 life insurer companies as a part of the CUG, that covers 70 per cent of the retail banking applications whose data is verified timely.
-With increase in these numbers, it can become a more complicated and secured database.

 Methodology

 There are various criteria based on which information is matched in the loan application from different data sources and inconsistencies after that are identified.
-The company has some sophisticated analytical solutions which allows it to create an advanced analytical approach, to predict and calculate some authentic score that can help banks lower their losses.
-A data repository has been created to collect the data of all the past customers in addition to their KYC norms data, on which data mining is performed to filter out the useful minute details and extrapolate the user's data.
+The company has analytical solutions which allows it to create an analytical approach to predict and calculate a score that can help banks lower their losses.
+A data repository was created to collect the data of all the past customers in addition to their KYC data, on which data mining is performed to filter out details and extrapolate the user's data.
 The solution has some customised rules to analyse different data sources to highlight inconsistencies and discrepancies so that it can match with the known fraud data.
 The results calculate the level of fraud risk and any application if found suspicious is moved into a special investigation tool to take further action.